Install TensorFlow Lite 2.3.0 on Raspberry 64 OS

 Python installation of TensorFlow Lite.

 For completeness, the Pythons installation of TensorFlow Lite 2.1.0 is given here.
 It is only one command.
+There are no wheels for TensorFlow Lite version 2.2.0 and 2.3.0.
 Python examples can be found everywhere on the net.
 Google has also made an example here.

 $ pip3 install https://dl.google.com/coral/python/tflite_runtime-2.1.0.post1-cp37-cp37m-linux_aarch64.whl